Yakifo/amqtt/docs/plugins/packaged_plugins.md

     even if `allow_anonymous` is set to `false`, the plugin will still allow access if a username is provided by the client

-??? warning "EntryPoint-style configuration is deprecated"
+??? warning "EntryPoint-style configuration is deprecated (v0.11.2)."

     ```yaml
     auth: